 Select radiators that offer adequate heating capacity while complementing the interior of your home.
 The most effective types of radiators use fins to radiate heat into the air.

 - Find a control panel for your central heating system that is easy to navigate and more importantly, easy to install.
 Usually, these control panels would include a thorough set of instructions.
-It would be best to review these instructions before deciding on any one control system to make sure you are clear on how to install the system properly, and that you have the capability to do it.
+It would be best to review these instructions before deciding on any one control system to make sure you are clear with how to install the system properly, and that you have the capability to do it.